JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/technical-system-overview.md

 **Quality Assurance**: How to maintain semantic fidelity across compression and regeneration cycles **Scalability**: How to process and regenerate content at commercial scale with acceptable costs

 **Critical AI Accuracy Requirements**: The entire concept depends on achieving AI model accuracies far beyond current capabilities.
 Current models struggle with consistent character representation, cultural nuance, and semantic fidelity across long-form content.
+Most critically, current AI lacks the sophistication to detect and recreate the subtle layers of human expression - micro-expressions, body language nuances, vocal inflections, and cultural communication patterns - that carry significant semantic meaning and determine whether regenerated content feels authentic and culturally appropriate.
 Significant breakthroughs in AI understanding and generation are required for this to work at production quality.

 ## Detailed Technical Analysis